-In this short tutorial, You will learn about how to do url validation in Angular and typescript application with input form.
+Learn how to do URL validation in Angular and typescript applications with input form.

 Other versions available:

-- ReactJS Input type url validation Url pattern validation can be implement with multiple approaches
+Url pattern validation can be implemented with multiple approaches

-First, in application html template component created to display the input form and do the following steps
+First, in the application, an HTML template component creates to display the input form and do the following steps.

-with urlForm binding - Inside form, define input element with
+• Inside the form, define the input element with the formControlName name URL

-- if binded errors contains required, displayed error message ‘URL is required’
+• if bound errors contains required, display the error message ‘URL is required’

-- if errors contains pattern, display error message ‘URL format is wrong’
+• if errors contain the pattern, display the error message ‘URL format is wrong`.

 <div>